 Overall, parental age is found to be associated with the extent parents enable financial experiential learning and types of financial discussion topics.
-However, age does not have significant association with frequency of demonstration of financial activities.
-In the logit analysis, it is found that age has significant influence on the likelihood of the presence of strong family financial socialization activities.
-The results appear to support past studies by Mokhtar et al. (2019), Lowies et al. (2019), Xiao et al. (2015) and Agarwal et al. (2009) among others that older parents have more experience with financial matters and have better financial capabilities and financial knowledge.
-As a result, they are more aware of the importance of family financial socialization.
-Hence, older parents are more active in financially socializing their children at home.
+However, age does not have a significant association with the frequency of demonstration of financial activities.
+In the logit analysis, it is found that age has a significant influence on the likelihood of the presence of strong family financial socialisation activities.
+The results appear to support past studies by Nuradibah et al. (2018), Lowies et al. (2019), Xiao, Chen and Sun (2015) and Agarwal et al. (2009), among others, that older parents have more experience with financial matters and have better financial capabilities and financial knowledge.
+As a result, they are more aware of the importance of family financial socialisation.
+Hence, older parents are more active in financially socialising their children at home.

-Corresponding to past studies that found higher social economic status individuals are more likely to have added financial experience and awareness (Serido et al., 2020; Friedline & Rauktis, 2014; Kim, LaTaillade, & Kim, 2011), the findings of this study also show that parents of higher income and with tertiary education are more likely to have strong family financial socialization practices at home.
-This also supports Luhr (2018) who found that parents of higher social class are more proactive and confident in financial matters and thus, would exhibit strong family financial socialization practices.
+Corresponding to past studies that found individuals with higher socioeconomic status are more likely to have added financial experience and awareness (Serido et al. 2020; Friedline and Rauktis 2014; Kim, LaTaillade and Kim 2011), the findings of this study also show that parents of higher income and with tertiary education are more likely to have strong family financial socialisation practices at home.
+This finding also supports Luhr (2018), who found that parents of higher social class are more proactive and confident in financial matters and, thus, would exhibit strong family financial socialisation practices.

-Family demographics in terms of the age of eldest child is found to have significant association with the extent parents enable financial experiential learning and family discussions.
-In fact, it is found that families with eldest child who is above 12 years old are more likely to have greater opportunities of financial experiential learning and advance financial topic discussions.
-This reflects that children's understanding of money differs according to age and hence, parents are found to financially socialize them according to the children's level of understanding.
-This is consistent with Beutler and Dickson (2012) and Drever et al., (2015).
-However, there is no significant association between family demographics and demonstration of financial activities. significant association between family demographics and frequency of demonstration of financial activities is probably because the frequency of demonstration of financial activities may not differ significantly according to the age of children but rather the type of demonstration parents does with their For example, for younger children, parents practice change children. calculations, familiarisation with money while for older children, parents demonstrate comparisons of items to purchase, value for money items to purchase.
-This could be an aspect to be explored in future research.
-Overall, the logit analysis indicates that strong family financial socialization is more likely to present in homes where eldest child is above 12 years old or in families with older children.
+Family demographics in terms of the age of the eldest child is found to have a significant association with the extent parents enable financial experiential learning and family discussions.
+In fact, it is found that families with the eldest child who is above 12 years old are more likely to have greater opportunities for financial experiential learning and advanced financial topic discussions.
+This finding reflects that children's understanding of money differs according to age, and hence, parents are found to financially socialise them according to the children's level of understanding.
+This finding is also consistent with Beutler and Dickson (2008) and Drever et al. (2015).
+However, there is no significant association between family demographics and the demonstration of financial activities.
+The non-significant association between family demographics and frequency of demonstration of financial activities is probably because the frequency of demonstration of financial activities may not differ significantly according to the age of children but rather the type of demonstration parents does with their children.
+For example, for younger children, parents practice change calculations and familiarisation with money while for older children, parents demonstrate comparisons of items to purchase and value-for-money items to purchase.
+This finding could be an aspect to be explored in future research.
+Overall, the logit analysis indicates that strong family financial socialisation is more likely to be present in homes where the eldest child is above 12 years old or in families with older children.

-The association between the parents' interaction with children and family financial socialization activities is only significant for demonstration of financial activities.
-This is perhaps parents-child interactions and demonstration of financial activities involves the presence of parent and children and hence, when a family has frequent interaction opportunities, it also enables parents to seize these family moments for demonstration of financial activities too.
-Overall, it is also found that frequent parent-child interactions increase the odds of a strong family financial socialization.
-The findings appear to be consistent with Laible and Thomspon (2007) who have pointed out that warm parent-child relationship make it easier for parents to financially socialize with their children.
+The association between the parents' interaction with children and family financial socialisation activities is only significant for the demonstration of financial activities.
+This situation is perhaps parents-child interactions and demonstration of financial activities involves the presence of parents and children and hence, when a family has frequent interaction opportunities, it also enables parents to seize these family moments for demonstration of financial activities too.
+Overall, it is also found that frequent parents-child interactions increase the odds of a strong family financial socialisation.
+The findings appear to be consistent with Laible and Thompson (2007) who have pointed out that warm parent-child relationships make it easier for parents to financially socialise with their children.